 The Hawkinge pair report at 10:50hrs and Kenley at 11:11hrs.
 It isn’t until the Kenley report is received that Admiral Ramsey at Dover is informed.
 It seems at this point that the full extent of the fleet wasn’t seen due to the poor visibility.

-12:19hrs: The South Foreland Battery of four 9.2 inch guns at Dover, open fire.
-Visibility is still poor and there would be no way for observers to see where their shots land.
-The gunners hope that the shell splashes would be detected by their K-type radar to allow them to correct, but that had never been tried before.
+1219 hrs: The South Foreland Battery of four 9.2 inch guns at Dover, open fire.
+They were the only battery that had any means of targeting the warships due to their radar control.
+Visibility was still poor and there would be no way for observers to see where their shots land.
+The gunners hoped that the shell splashes would be detected by their K-type radar to allow them to correct, but that had never been tried before.
 Radar did show the zig-zagging path of the ships, but nothing for where the shells were landing.
-The Battery fires 33 rounds at the ships but with the ships moving at 35mph and sources stating that the fleet had already passed Dover by the time they opened up, all the shots missed.
-The guns cease fire when light naval forces and the torpedo-bombers began to attack, but by 13:21hrs the ships had passed beyond the range of the radar, but the barrage continued until 12:36hrs.
+The Battery fired 33 rounds at the ships but with the ships moving at 35mph and sources stating that the fleet had already passed Dover by the time they opened up.
+Afterwards, the battery estimated it had made four hits, but in reality the shots had literally missed by a mile.
+The guns ceased fire when light naval forces and the torpedo-bombers began to attack, but by 1321 hrs the ships had passed beyond the range of the radar, but the barrage continued until 1236 hrs.

 Swordfish Preparation and MTB Attacks

-Back at Manston, Lt Cdr Esmonde readies his crews.
+Back at Manston, Lt Cdr Esmonde readied his crews.
 They all knew the importance of fighter cover.
-He is told by 11 Fighter Group that the Biggin Hill Wing of 3 squadrons will provide top cover against the Luftwaffe, with the Hornchurch wing of 2 squadrons providing close cover.
-They were to rendezvous over Manston and he was asked to confirm the time, to which he replied “Tell them to be here by 12.25 hrs.
+He was told by 11 Fighter Group that the Biggin Hill Wing of 3 squadrons would provide top cover against the Luftwaffe, with the Hornchurch wing of 2 squadrons providing close cover.
+They were to rendezvous over Manston and he was asked to confirm the time, to which he replied “Tell them to be here by 1225 hrs.
 Get the fighters to us on time – for the love of God”.

-At the command at Dover Castle, Wing Cdr Constable-Roberts telephones Esmonde to stress the Swordfish should only go if he was convinced that he had sufficient fighter cover.
-He left the final decision down to Esmonde but he his mind was already made up and told the Wing Commander to let the Admiral know the squadron would go in.
+At the command at Dover Castle, Wing Commander Constable-Roberts telephoned Esmonde to stress the Swordfish should only go if he was convinced that he had sufficient fighter cover.
+He left the final decision down to Esmonde but his mind was already made up and told the Wing Commander to let the Admiral know the squadron would go in.
 It was felt that even with heavy cover, few Swordfish crews would return from a daylight mission such as this.

-12:18hrs: Ten Spitfires of No.72 Sqd, commanded by Sqn Ldr Brian Kingcome take off from Gravesend and head towards Manston.
+1218 hrs: Ten Spitfires of No.72 Squadron, commanded by Squadron Leader Brian Kingcome take off from Gravesend and head towards Manston.

 Sqn Ldr Kingscombe with the Spitfires is unaware of the real mission, due to the information blackout.
 His orders are to escort the Swordfish and intervene between German E-boats and British MTBs, which he thought was odd for such a small skirmish.

-12:36hrs: The escorts from 124 Sqn and 401 Sqn from Biggin Hill both arrive late for the rendezvous.
+1236 hrs: The escorts from 124 Squadron and 401 Squadron from Biggin Hill both arrive late for the rendezvous.
 Squadron Leader Duke-Wooley with 124 squadron from knew they would be late, so crosses the coast at Deal, six miles south of Manston to try and catch the Swordfish up.
 With no sign of them, they carry on north-east and soon become involved with enemy fighters, changing the mission entirely.